hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/creating_sawtooth_network.rst

   for an example of a custom REST API.

 * Each validator node must advertise a routable address.
-The Docker platform provides a preconfigured setting.
+The Docker platform provides preconfigured settings.
 For the Ubuntu platform, you must follow the instructions in this procedure to provide this information when starting the validator.